epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 In [the previous post](/2023/10/27/under-the-hood-payment-requests/) of the "Under the hood" series, I explained how payment requests work.
-In this post, I will show how you can install and run a full set of Swaptacular [network nodes](/overview/) on your laptop.
+In this post, I will show how you can install and run the full set of Swaptacular [network nodes](/overview/) on your laptop.

 **A fair warning:** This post may become too technical for the taste